pyueh-osi/Edgecmd-Docs/V1.2/Configuration/Configure an adapter within commands_1-2.md

 uid: ConfigureAnAdapterWithinCommands1-2
 ---

-# Configure an adapter within commands
+# Configure an adapter inside commands

 Use EdgeCmd utility to configure an adapter using only commands or by pointing to JSON files.
 For more information, see [Configure an adapter with JSON files](xref:ConfigureAnAdapterWithJsonFiles1-2).